 The issue team concept of the planning phase is new.
-The issue team is comprised of LB&I employees who will work with taxpayer personnel who are knowledgeable about a given issue in an attempt to establish the facts and the parties' respective positions.
+The issue team is comprised of LB&I employees who will work with tax-payer personnel who are knowledgeable about a given issue in an attempt to establish the facts and the parties' respective positions.
 The end result of this phase is the examination plan.

 In the execution phase, the facts will be developed and the auditor's position developed.
 As noted above, the IRS has broad investigatory authority and will seek information in the form of documents and possibly through interviews of current and often former employees.
 Where a taxpayer fails to respond to a request in a timely manner, enforcement procedures will be undertaken.
 Issue development is the goal of this phase, and the IRS will seek to reach agreement on relevant facts.

-The IRS has announced that it is moving toward a more issue-based approach to audits and, in 2017, released its first 13 campaigns that will be a significant focus for LB&I. This new audit strategy is aimed at addressing identified compliance risks, but the campaign program does not mean that these will be the only areas examined in an audit.
+The IRS has announced that it is moving towards a more issue-based approach to audits and, in 2017, released its first 13 campaigns that will be a significant focus for LB&I. Numerous additional campaigns have been announced since then, while a few campaigns have concluded.
+This new audit strategy is aimed at addressing identified compliance risks, but the campaign programme does not mean that these will be the only areas examined in an audit.